We continue with the series that examines seven Bible passages that attempt to summarize the information contained in all 66 books of the Bible.

 - God renews His relationship with man, not based on perfection anymore, but based on faith.
-Because they believe God's promise expressed in their intention to procreate, Adam and Eve are saved.
+Because they believe God's promise and express that faith in their intention to procreate, Adam and Eve are saved.

 In response to their faith, expressed in obedience, God provides a covering for their shame, guilt and nakedness.